 A Style Guide For HTML & CSS

-Back in the mid 2010s I was an Instructor for the , a bootcamp program that offered several different tracts to help individuals get entry-level jobs at startups.
+Back in the mid 2010s I was an Instructor for the Startup Institute, a bootcamp program that offered several different tracts to help individuals get entry-level jobs at startups.
 I wrote this style guide to help my students learn HTML and CSS:

 This style guide is intended for students enrolled in Startup Institute's RampUp Web Design class, but is useful for anyone learning HTML & CSS.
 This document outlines guidelines, best practices, and common approaches to writing clean maintainable HTML & CSS files.